Male vs Female Husky: 10 Key Differences!

 Male huskies tend to be more outgoing than females and will often initiate playtime or stick close to their owners when they’re indoors.
 Female huskies are more independent than males—they’re less likely to follow you around the house as a puppy would.

 Does this mean you should get a male husky if you want a loving dog?
 Of course not!
-Both male and female huskies are very affectionate and love attention from their owners.
-It’s just that male huskies tend to be more obvious in their need for love.
+Both male and female huskies are very affectionate, loyal and love attention from their owners.

 7. Maintenance